How to Communicate With Students on Slack

 • This is a channel for posting all information necessary for your course.

-• You can repost the course information that you posted on the ITC-LMS.
+• You can repost the course information that you posted on the UTOL.

 • You can also compile links to class materials.